razmikmelikbekyan/ACA_2019_python_lectures/homeworks/CapstoneProject/README.md

                raise an error if there is a book with the same code

-* *delete_book* - deletes book from database, should raise an exception if its quantity and available quantity are not equal (aka there are users, who have not returned books)
+* *delete_book* - deletes book from database, should raise an exception if its quantity and available quantity are not equal (there are users, who have not returned books)

 * *find_book* - finds book by given search code, if book is not found returns an empty dict, otherwise returns book data in the form of dict -